haloman369/TheUltimateList/README.md

 Please follow these steps to run this application:

-1. Install a local [MySQL server](https://dev.mysql.com/downloads/mysql/) version 5.6 or better
+1. Install a local MySQL Server, `brew install mysql`
 2. mysql.server start
 3. pull the repository to a folder (Remember where this is)